-relevance to or have a potential effect Since the Alliance's inception in DATE, Te Tupu Ngātahi has confirmed 10 designations, lodged 43 Notices of Requirement (NoR) with Auckland Council and another 26 are being developed and expected to be lodged Council this calendar year.
-NoR's seek to designate land for future strategic transport corridors and associated infrastructure to enable the future construction operation and maintenance of transport infrastructure.
+Since the Alliance's inception Te

+Tupu Ngātahi has confirmed 10

+designations, lodged 43 Notices of

+Requirement (NoR) with Auckland

+Council and another 26 are being

+developed and expect to be lodged

+with Council this calendar year.
+NoR's

+seek to designate land for future

+strategic transport corridors and

+associated infrastructure to enable

+the future construction, operation

+and maintenance of transport

+infrastructure.

-Of the NoR's lodged this year, hearings for A2R hegan in August and it's anticipated hearings for Warkworth and the North West will happen later in the year.
+Of the NoR's lodged this year, hearings for A2B began in August, and it's anticipated hearings for Warkworth and the North West will happen later in the year.